 Readers will learn how to run the UniFi controller software as a Windows service.

-Windows services are often useful since they are “background” applications which don’t require any attention on the part of the end-user.
-In this way, the service will launch upon startup, without any intervention on the part of the user.
+Windows services are often useful since they are “background” applications which don’t require any attention from the end-user.
+In this way, the service will launch upon startup, without any intervention from the user.
+The service is a direct replacement/substitute for running the controller program manually (via the icon or a scheduled task), so there is no need to run the controller application if you're running it as a Windows service.

 cd "%UserProfile%\Ubiquiti UniFi\"

-Note: you will need to use Java JRE 8, which you can download HERE.
-For the UniFi cloud service (unifi.ubnt.com) to work, you need to use x64 Java only.
+Note: You will need to use Oracle Java JRE 8, which you can download HERE.
+For the UniFi cloud service (unifi.ubnt.com) to work, you need to use x64 Java only (so choose Windows x64 Offline).
+You can use either x86 or x64 Java for UniFi, but if you use x86 you cannot use the unifi.ubnt.com cloud tie in.

-When upgrading the service first run "java -jar lib/ace.jar uninstallsvc" to remove the old the service.
-After the update is complete, run "java -jar lib/ace.jar installsvc" to install the service for the updated controller instance.
+When upgrading the service, first perform step 2 and 3, then run "java -jar lib\ace.jar stopsvc" (without quotes) to stop the old the service.
+After the update is complete, run "java -jar lib\ace.jar startsvc" (without quotes) to start the service for the updated controller instance.

 User Notes & Tips